tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-yomichan.md

 ## Usage

-Yomichan popups appear when you hover over Japanese text while holding down the Shift key.
+Rikaitan popups appear when you hover over Japanese text while holding down the Shift key.

 You can try it with this text: